Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 - Dressing changes are more complicated

-Therefore, clinical experience and current surgical trends clearly show:
+Therefore clinical experience and current surgical trends clearly show:

 Why the anterior-lateral incision has become established today

-- clearly better hygiene enabled
+- significantly better hygiene enables

-This means:
+That means:

 How important is the experience of the surgeon?